AsleepCoffee/General-Notes/Web applications/HTTP.md

    [![Capture1.png](https://i.postimg.cc/Y0V05Q4Q/Capture1.png)](https://postimg.cc/YL6tgGzS)

-        Notice the new http header that is added in response to our POST request to the server.
+        Notice the new http header in the 401 unauthorized that was the response to our request to the server.
-        The initial POST request does not have this http header portion.
+        The initial request does not have this http header authentication portion.

         WWW.Authenticate: Basic  - the type of HTTP auth